sebwas/laravel-macroable-blueprint/README.md

 Disclaimer
 ----------

 Please don't get upset about my coding style.
 It's called a _style_ on purpose.
-(Some have it, some don't :stuck_out_tongue_winking_eye:)